reallyreadit/dev-env/readme.md

 This command will download, install, configure and run the node.js 14 `web` server, ASP.NET `api` server, Postgres 14 `db` server, and a reverse proxy server.

+_Note_: if you get an error on macOS Monterey (or later) that port 5000 is already in use; this is caused by the AirPlay Receiver.
+You can disable the receiver temporarily in the System Preferences - Sharing, then start the API container again.
+After this, re-enable the receiver, it will pick a different port.

 With the default Dockerfiles, `web` will run a development server that can be used for basic web app development purposes.
 To develop the Readup embed, web extension, desktop or iOS app, you need to read the docs of the `web` and other relevant repositories (`ios`, `desktop`) to learn how to further configure your environment, and which build commands to run inside the container (some Docker experience is helpful).

 ### 2. Trust Readup's SSL root certificate authority

 You could technically run Readup at this point, but the default web server configuration makes Readup run via `https` (and not `http`), because browsers treat websites served over an insecure connection with special consideration.
 To enable HTTPS for development purposes, Readup uses a self-signed certificate included in this `dev-env` repository.

 In order to make sure that your system accepts this self-signed ceritficate, `ca.dev.reallyread.it.cer` from the `ssl` directory in this repo should be added to your system as a trusted root certificate authority.
 Here's how:

 - macOS
 	- Import into "System" in Keychain Access
 	- Right-click certificate and select "Get Info"